Work with us

 Applicants should send a copy of their CV and a cover letter outlining why they are attracted to the position, along with relevant experience.
-Applications should be sent to firstname.lastname@example.org including ‘Pathway Convenor (INSERT PATHWAY NAME) application’ in the email subject heading.
+Applications should be sent to email@example.com including ‘Pathway Convenor Socio-Legal Studies and Criminology application’ in the email subject heading.

-If you would like to discuss the post in further detail please contact the SGSSS Director, Professor Jamie Pearce (Director) email@example.com and/or the relevant Hub lead: Dr Kiril Sharapov (for Human Geography, Environment, Urban Planning pathway) firstname.lastname@example.org, Dr Richard Simmons (for Social work/Social policy pathway) email@example.com.
-You may also want to speak with your HEI representative on the Deans of Graduate Studies network.
-The successful candidate will require a letter of support from their Dean confirming allocation of 0.1FTE so we encourage candidates to start these conversations as soon as possible.
+If you would like to discuss the post in further detail please contact the SGSSS Director, Professor Jamie Pearce and/or the relevant SGSSS Hub Lead, Dr Rachel Shanks.
+You may also want to speak with your HEI representative on the SGSSS Deans of Graduate Studies Network.
+The successful candidate will require a letter of support from their institution’s Dean confirming allocation of 0.1FTE, so we encourage candidates to start these conversations as soon as possible.

-Closing date for applications: Friday 7th May with interviews expected in w/c 24th and 31st May.
+Closing date for applications: Friday 6 May with interviews expected during the weeks commencing 16 May and 23 May.

 Employability and Partnerships Manager

 Fixed Term, 12 months from 1st May 2021, 35 hours per week

 1st May 2021- 30th April 2022